saleh2784/ec2-proj/README.md

 8. in Build Triggers mark "GitHub hook trigger for GITScm polling"
 9. go to the repo : https://github.com/saleh2784/ec2-proj.git & replace the tag number in tag.txt that you want for example : 3.1
 10. run the pipeline

-NTC a & b :

-# a.
-Find a way to Validate that your application is indeed running and if it failed … Rollback to previous version (in place upgrade)
-# b.
-If validated push image to docker repo